Infant mortality is a great concern for East Texas because maternal health is a significant contributing factor to infant mortality.

 To accomplish the goals, the Healthy Texas Babies Coalition seeks to help men and women of East Texas to take control of their future today.
 If there’s a baby in your future, even if it’s months or years from now, today matters.

-The Healthy Me Healthy Babies Coalition includes membership from CHRISTUS Mother Frances Hospital, the March of Dimes Foundation, Tyler Family Circle of Care, Tyler City Council, Smith County Medical Society, Tyler Junior College, University of Texas at Tyler, NET Health and members of the community.
+The Healthy Me Healthy Babies Coalition includes membership from CHRISTUS Mother Frances Hospital, the March of Dimes Foundation, Tyler Family Circle of Care, Tyler City Council, Smith County Medical Society, Tyler Junior College, University of Texas at Tyler, NET Health, and concerned members of the community.

 Take control.
 Stop smoking, eat right and exercise and do something about your stress.
 Whether you are a man or a woman, your health today is important - and even more important to the baby you might have someday.